-Before we had our children, my husband and I enjoyed shopping in the Union Square in San Francisco on weekends and stopping by The Rotunda in Neiman Marcus for lunch.
-While waiting for my favorite Lobster Club, The Rotunda restaurant served these complementary popovers with strawberry butter instead of bread.
-When you put strawberry butter on top of warm popover, oh my… you will fall in love with these immediately and want more and more.
+I first had these popovers many years ago with Mr. JOC while we were still dating.
+Before we had our children, Mr. Joc and I enjoyed shopping in the Union Square in San Francisco on weekends and stopping by The Rotunda in Neiman Marcus for lunch.
+While waiting for my favorite Lobster Club sandwich, The Rotunda served a complementary popover with strawberry butter instead of bread.
+As you slather strawberry butter on airy and fluffy warm popover, you will fall in love with it immediately and crave for more.

-They are sooooo good and it’s so easy to make!
-I’ll be making these again this holiday season and I hope you give this a try and enjoy the popovers and strawberry butter with your loved ones.
+I’ll be making these again soon for this holiday season and I hope you will give these a try and enjoy the popovers and strawberry butter with your loved ones.

 - 3½ cups milk